Colosseum

 • you have limited time in the city

-What Is Included in a Colosseum Ticket?
+What’s Included in a Standard Colosseum Admission?

-Most Colosseum tickets include access to:
+Most Colosseum admissions include access to:

 • the Colosseum (with a reserved time slot)